Introduction

 Vertical farming:

-This technique includes growing crops in layers that are piled vertically, usually inside.
-Vertical farms may generate high yields in constrained locations by utilising hydroponics, aeroponics, or other soil-less growth techniques.
+This technique includes growing crops in layers piled vertically, usually inside.
+Vertical farms may generate high yields in constrained locations using hydroponics, aeroponics, or other soil-less growth techniques.

 Aquaponics:

 An aquaponics system combines hydroponics, or growing plants without soil, with aquaculture, which is the practice of rearing fish.
-A symbiotic connection is created when the fish excrement is transformed into nutrients for the plants.
+A symbiotic connection is created when the fish excrement is transformed into plant nutrients.

 Benefits of Urban Agriculture